 While huge natural gas discoveries have been announced over the past few years, they will ultimately get depleted.
 In terms of renewable sources of energy, it doesn’t come close to the wind and solar energy.

 To use natural gas, all the components except methane have to be extracted.
 This results in several byproducts such as hydrocarbons (ethane, propane, etc.), sulfur, water vapor, carbon dioxide, and even helium and nitrogen.

 5. Expensive Pipelines

 The infrastructure needed to use natural gas is very expensive as long pipes, specialized tanks, and separate plumbing systems need to be used.
 Long-distance transmission and transportation require extra cost.
 Fixing of leaking pipes add to the running cost.

 As you can see, nothing is easy when it comes to balancing the pros and cons of natural gas.
 While it hasn’t been as heavily used as other fossil fuels, and therefore there is a greater supply of it – it is also a limited resource.
 By switching to a heavier demand on that resource, it can become just as depleted as our other fuel reserves.
 It also has its own downsides when it comes to environmental damage and pollution.

-In weighing the main 5 pros and cons of natural gas it is important to remember that the decision that has to be made is one that seeks balance.
+In weighing the pros and cons of natural gas it is important to remember that the decision that has to be made is one that seeks balance.
 As a world, we need to relieve our demand on the already strained resources of coal and oil, and natural gas may be the perfect way to do that in the short term.
 You can’t lose sight of the long term impact of increased natural gas use.
 The pros and cons of natural gas need to always stay at the forefront of any initiative to further advance the development of sustainable and renewable energy sources too.